blakebyer/blakebyer.com/docs/_posts/2025-07-30-statsintro.md

 <b>Variance</b> is quantifies the spread of data around a sample mean and is just $$\sigma^2$$.
 A higher variance means greater spread.

+### Summary Statistics ###
+The Tukey Five-Number Summary (after the mathematician John Wilder Tukey) of a data set consists of the:
+1. Minimum (Min)
+2. Quartile I (Q1): 25% of the data are less than or equal to this value
+3. Quartile 2 (Q2) aka the median: 50% of the data are less than or equal to this value
+4. Quartile 3 (Q3): 75% of the data are less than or equal to this value
+5. Maximum (Max) of the data set

 ## Sampling Methods ##
 In a <b>simple random sample</b>, every member of the population has an equal chance of being selected is $$\frac{1}{N}$$.

+In a <b>stratified sample</b>, the population is divided into homogeneous subgroups (strata), and a random sample is drawn from each stratum.
+This ensures representation across key subgroups.

+In a <b>systematic sample</b>, individuals are selected at regular intervals from an ordered list — for example, every $$k^\text{th}$$ person, where $$k = \frac{N}{n}$$.

 ## Normal Distribution ##
 Let's start with a normal (Gaussian) distribution, also known as a bell curve.